Canada's Desjardins may stop pipeline loans, cites environment

 The same month, Sweden's largest national pension fund, AP7, sold investments in six companies that it says violate the Paris climate agreement, including TransCanada, in a decision environmentalists believe is the first of its kind.

-(Reporting by Ethan Lou in Calgary; Editing by Jim Finkle and Sandra Maler)
+Reporting by Ethan Lou in Calgary; Editing by Jim Finkle and Sandra Maler